Vada Sheid: Political career

 Encouraged by her father, Sheid challenged incumbent Baxter County Treasurer Bob Tipton in 1956.
 Losing by 200 votes, she challenged Tipton again two years later and won the office.
 Sheid held the position for three two-year terms until she was defeated by Don Cockrum.
 In 1966, Sheid dying father convinced her to run for the Arkansas House of Representatives District 5 seat covering Baxter and Fulton counties.
 He died three days after she filed as a candidate; Sheid defeated Russell J. Benton in the Democratic primary and Republican incumbent Orville D. Pendergrass in the general election.
+Sheid would defeat Pendergrass to retain the seat by 54 votes in 1968 and 430 votes in 1970.
+Early legislative successes included securing funding for development plans of Mammoth Spring State Park, extension of Arkansas Highway 177 east of Norfork Dam, a bridge over the White River on Arkansas Highway 341, and a new bridge on Arkansas Highway 289 at Saddle.

 Return to the House

 Sheid returned to the Arkansas House of Representatives in 1993 to serve in the 79th Arkansas General Assembly.

 Representative Ed Gilbert (D-Mountain Home) had sought re-election in District 40, but later revealed he lived outside the district and thus was ineligible.
-The local Democratic Party voted Sheid as Gilbert's replacement on September 11 for the November 3, 1992 election against Doris DeSousa.
+The local Democratic Party voted Sheid as Gilbert's replacement on September 11 for the November 3, 1992, election against Doris DeSousa.
 The Baxter County Republican Committee challenged the Democrats' ability to replace Gilbert in court.

 Legacy

 She wrote an autobiography, Vada: Nothing Personal, Just Politics.
 It was published posthumously.
-Arkansas State University - Mountain Home professor Clement Mulloy wrote a book about her and has given presentations on her life.
+Arkansas State University – Mountain Home professor Clement Mulloy wrote a book about her and has given presentations on her life.
 The Vada Sheid Community Development Center is named for her.